pritamqu/AVCAffe/README.md

 ```

-### Additional Details
+### Additional IMPORTANT Details

 We list some of the additional details here:
+- **the list of participants who agree to use their faces/images/videos for article or accopanied media contents, are available in `info/public_face_ids.txt`.**
 - participants used for training and validation splits are mentioned in `info/train.txt` and `info/val.txt` respectively.
 - the outcomes of prestudy questionnaire are available in `info/prestudy_response.csv`.
-- the list of participants who agree to use their faces/images/videos for article or accopanied media contents, are available in `info/public_face_ids.txt`.
 - some of the clips available in `shorter_segments` have no speech when the participant were listening to the other participant or thinking or trying to solve the tasks, the file ids of such clips are available in `info/no_audio_files.txt`.